reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `missing value objective` error is returned when plan has jobs with value set, but user defined objective doesn't include the `maximize-value` objective.

+#### E1608

+`missing area order objective` error is returned when plan has areas, but `area-order` objective is not specified.
+To fix the issue, add `tour-order` objective or remove areas.